At a glance

 Data

-- More than one memory card (avoid single-point failure).
+- Carry more than one memory card.

 - If you back up, keep the drive in a sealed pouch.